 Working through Chapter 6, Deep Feedforward Networks, sharpened how I reason about neural networks.
-It did not expand my practical toolkit so much as refine my conceptual boundaries.
+It did not expand my practical toolkit so much as clarify what I mean when I talk about architecture.
 After completing coursework like the DeepLearning.AI specialization, I was comfortable training multilayer perceptrons and reasoning about gradients.
-What this chapter clarified is that architecture is not just a tuning dimension—it is a structural assumption about the function class we are willing to search.
+What this chapter made sharper is that architecture is not just a tuning dimension.
+It is a structural assumption about the function class we are willing to search.

 Existence Does Not Imply Learnability